 The bark on older stems is thin and flaky.

-Leaves are broadly elliptic, to 15 mm long by 6 mm wide, with a sharp point on the tip and aromatic, mid green and with a thick texture.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are broadly elliptic, to 15 mm long by 6 mm wide, with a sharp point on the tip and aromatic, mid green and with a thick texture.
 Juvenile leaves can be incurved (bending up) with adult leaves recurved (bending down).

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.